-On October 16, 2019, the Financial Accounting Standards Board voted to postpone the new lease accounting standards for leased assets after a unanimous vote.
-The delay gives private companies more time to figure out how the postponed new lease accounting standards affect the rental details for their properties and other leased assets as they report them on a balance sheet for the first time.
+In June 2020, the Financial Accounting Standards Board voted to postpone the new lease accounting standards for leased assets after a unanimous vote.
+The delay gives private companies more time to figure out how the new lease accounting standards affect the rental details for their properties and other leased assets as they report them on a balance sheet for the first time.

 Prepare and Evaluate the New Lease Standards for your Business

-Postponing the change in lease accounting means the effective date for privately held companies is now effective for fiscal years beginning after December 15, 2020.
-That means calendar year-end privately held companies have until January 1, 2021, to conform with the new standard.
-Private companies must use this added breathing room to prepare and evaluate these complexities, so there is a smooth transition to the new standard.
+Postponing the change in lease accounting means the effective date for privately held companies is now effective for fiscal years beginning after December 15, 2021.
+That means calendar year-end privately held companies have until January 1, 2022, to conform with the new standard.
+Private companies must use this added breathing room to prepare and evaluate these complexities to ensure a smooth transition to the new standard.

 Credit Losses and Accounting for Hedges Standards Also Postponed